 Go the extra mile by feeling for a heartbeat under the left leg on the rib cage.
 If you feel even a slight heartbeat, vigorously rub the newborn calf’s chest and use the straw-poke and ice water techniques to stimulate them.
 You may be surprised by how many of them “wake up” and perform just fine.

 Warming boxes are used with the best of intentions.
 In instances of very cold weather they are necessary, but can actually harm calves in the long run if used for too long or not cleaned regularly.
 If not cleaned regularly, warming boxes can serve as reservoirs of harmful bacteria, which can be easily absorbed by newborn calves.

 Plus, spending too long (48 or more hours) in an ultra-warm environment can deplete calves’ internal stores of brown fat, leaving them less capable of making thermal adjustments when they are transitioned to a normal environment.

-Fordyce suggests a better approach is to use the clean warming box sparingly until the newborn calf’s hair coat is dry (up to 24 hours) before placing it in a dry, well-ventilated and well-bedded environment.
+A better approach is to use the clean warming box sparingly until the newborn calf’s hair coat is dry (up to 24 hours) before placing it in a dry, well-ventilated and well-bedded environment.
 Consider using calf jackets and extra straw bedding in frigid conditions (less than 30 degrees Fahrenheit).